 2.0 Vivid Colours

-In 2018 we are definitely going to see an increased use of bright colours online.
+In 2019 we are definitely going to see increased use of bright colours online.
 This is in part due to developments in screen technologies.
 Vibrant design and brave palette decisions are going to become more apparent this year.
-If it’s appropriate to your product and vision – go big and go vibrant!
+If it’s appropriate for your product and vision – go big and go vibrant!